forgeservicelab/ansible-roles.resource-usage-reporting-ansible/README.md

 Requirements
 ------------

 iaas database and connections to it are enabled and schema is created as defined in ./files/iaas.sql.
-Either use the existing db server or use ansible-postgresql module to create it in the local server.
+Either use the existing remote db server or use ansible-postgresql module to create it in the local server.

 Role Variables
 --------------